bbauska/Coursera-Bootstrap/readme.md

 Same thing with the remaining two also.

-With this change, these three remaining corporate leaders information will be collapsed but Peter Pan\'s scarpered information will be revealed when the first render the web page.
+With this change, these three remaining corporate leaders information will be collapsed but Peter Pan&apos;s scarpered information will be revealed when the first render the web page.

 With this change, now, this code snippet is obviously available in the